axin233/CV_suturing/README.md

 # Computer Vision Algorithm for Suturing Skill Assessment
+## Project description
+Suturing training requires objective skill evaluation.
+Based on the simulator described in [^dissertation] and [^2017paper], we develop the 2-generation of the suturing simulator (shown in Fig. ).
+During the suturing training, a subject is required to perform outside-in sutures from Region 1 to 12 on a radial pattern (See Fig. ).

-This is an improved version of the algorithm described in the paper *Development of Computer Vision Algorithm towards Assessment of Suturing Skill*[^2017paper].
-Compared with the original version, the improved algorithm
+This web page focuses on the improved computer vision algorithm for the camera inside the simulator (See Fig. ).
+Compared with the predecessor[^2017paper], the improved version
 1. Uses object-oriented programming (OOP).
 2. Increases the computational speed by using multithreading.
 3. Improves needle/thread detection accuracy by using background subtraction techniques.
 4. Supports analyzing video files and real-time video stream.
-5. Allows re-insertion at each suture.
+5. Allows re-insertion at each region.

+[^dissertation]:
+    Kil, Irfan.
+"Development and Preliminary Validation of Image-enabled Process Metrics for Assessment of Open Surgery Suturing Skill."
+PhD diss., Clemson University, 2019

 [^2017paper]:
     Kil, Irfan, Anand Jagannathan, Ravikiran B. Singapogu, and Richard E. Groff.
 "Development of computer vision algorithm towards assessment of suturing skill."
 In 2017 IEEE EMBS International Conference on Biomedical & Health Informatics (BHI), pp. 29-32.
 IEEE, 2017.